srushtisoni08/Note_taking/README.md

 # Flask Note-Taking App

-A minimal note-taking application where users can register, log in, create, read, and delete notes.
-The app utilizes Flask and persists the data to an SQLite database.
+A simple note-taking app where users can register, log in, create, read, and delete notes.
+The application uses Flask and stores the data to an SQLite database.

 ## Features